modernistik/parse-stack/README.md

 end
 ```

-##### `:enum => [array]`
+##### `:enum`
-The enum option allows you to define a set of possible values that the particular `:string` property should hold.
+The enum option allows you to define an array of possible values that the particular `:string` property should hold.
 This feature has similarities in the methods and accessors generated for you as described in [ActiveRecord::Enum](http://edgeapi.rubyonrails.org/classes/ActiveRecord/Enum.html).
 Using the example in that documentation:

 ```ruby
 class Conversation < Parse::Object